-So, number one is Heidmork, and this an area that’s all volcanic hills and things like that, but there’s also a big lake out there and this one of my favorite places to catch the lights.
+Number one is Heidmork, and this an area that’s all volcanic hills and things like that, but there’s also a big lake out there and this one of my favorite places to catch the lights.
 Another really great option is heading out somewhere on the Reykjanes Peninsula.
-So, again you have to have a car for this and you will have to drive a little bit further for this one, but it would definitely be worth it to get some really good lights action.
-So, two of my favorite place on the Reykjanes Peninsula, are the Gardur Lighthouse and the Kleifarvatn Lake.
+Again you have to have a car for this and you will have to drive a little bit further for this one, but it would definitely be worth it to get some really good lights action.
+Two of my favorite place on the Reykjanes Peninsula, are the Gardur Lighthouse and the Kleifarvatn Lake.

 Take a Northern Lights Tour

-Guess what, friends?
-I made a free northern lights guide just for you, and it includes how to see the northern lights, where to look for them in Reykjavik, camera settings, so much more information, all in one helpful, downloadable PDF document that you can take with you during your trip to Iceland.
-Sign up with the form below, and let’s all go enjoy the aurora together.
+If you’re interested in how to see the northern lights, where to look for them in Reykjavik, camera settings, etc, you will find it inside my Guidebooks!
+All in one helpful, downloadable PDF document that you can take with you during your trip to Iceland.

 Alright, my friends, that is your information for where to see the aurora when you’re in Reykjavik, and if you guys found this video helpful, make sure to give a thumbs up for me and leave a comment if you guys are as excited to see the northern lights as I am!